FAQ

 Albatross

-Playing a hole in three strokes under par (usually occurs only on par-5 holes).
+Playing a hole in three strokes under par (usually only occurs on par-5 holes).

-Bag/Golf bag
+Bag/golf bag

 Birdie